 Couponing 101: Q&A

 Welcome, coupon newbies.
 Here is my own, personal couponing guide for those of you who are new to couponing and are unsure of where to start.
 In this guide, I break down all of the common questions that new couponers tend to ask and provide answers to them.
 I hope this guide teaches you what you need to know and helps you feel confident when you go out coupon shopping.
 If you are a visual learner, below is a video in which I discuss and explain everything that is listed in this guide.
+Q: Why should I coupon?
+Is it worth the work?

 A: Couponing is rewarding in so many ways.
 You should coupon for obvious reasons, like saving you and your family a ton of money.
 However, couponing can open up many more fulfilling opportunities such as being able to give back by donating.
 And of course, let us not forget that couponing is by far the funnest hobby you'll have that actually saves you money.